 Pricing: 7 day free trial with $65/mo or $450/yr

-There is not much to explain about this tool, Click to Tweet is an easy way to promote your product on Twitter.
+There is not much to explain about this growth hacking tools, Click to Tweet is an easy way to promote your product on Twitter.
 It works just like it sounds.
-I used on a number of product launch by asking new users to share the product on Twitter and got amazing results.
+I used on a number of product launch by asking new users to share the product on Twitter.
+The results were amazing.
 You can give away a free coupon once they tweet or run a promotion.
 It’s pretty slick.
 Their analytics tell you how many times your Click to Tweet link has been clicked which is of course pretty useful.

 Pricing: Free up to 100 conversions a month. $16 for up to 500 conversions. $85 for up to 5000 conversions.